 Usability and conversion issues.
 404 error returned when the page is opened in a new tab.

-For websites with up to 100,000 pages, you need to check the links and run website usability analysis at least once per month.
-If a website design has more pages, audit it more frequently (ideally, every week).
+You need to check the links for websites with 100,000 pages and run a website usability analysis at least once per month.
+If a website user experience design has more pages, audit it more frequently (ideally, every week).

-In 2019, more than half of internet traffic was generated by smartphone and tablet users.
-In the future, the proportion may change or smartphones and tablets may be replaced with other devices.
+In 2019, smartphone and tablet users generated more than half of internet traffic.
+In the future, the proportion may change, or smartphones and tablets may be replaced with other devices.
 Responsive design makes you independent from such trends and helps to keep your conversion rates regardless of user preferences.
-In other words, a responsive layout is a website’s ability to adjust to any screen width and be displayed correctly on laptops, tablets, smartphones, and any other modern gadgets.
+In other words, a responsive layout is a website’s ability to adjust to any screen width and be displayed correctly on laptops, tablets, smartphones, and other modern gadgets.

 Usability and conversion issues.
 A website without responsive design.

-If your budget is limited and you cannot afford a fully responsive layout, ensure that your website design is at least partially adaptable.
+If your budget is limited and you cannot afford a fully responsive layout, ensure that your website user experience design is partially adaptable.
 Partial adaptability implies that your website can adjust to the most frequently used devices.
 In most cases, these will include various smartphones.

 Broken search bar

-Bad usability examples and conversion issues.
+Bad user experience examples and conversion issues.
 Wrong priority in search results

-While configuring the search bar, keep in mind that people often make typos.
-Therefore, to avoid unexpected usability issues, prepare your website for such mistakes.
-For example, in a hurry, a user may type “loptop” instead of “laptop”.
-This shouldn’t make your website search stumble – it must recognize the query and generate the necessary result: “loptop” → “laptop” → list of available laptop models.
+While configuring the search bar, remember that people often make typos.
+Therefore, prepare your website for such mistakes to avoid unexpected usability issues.
+For example, in a hurry, a user may type “laptop” instead of “laptop.”
+However, this shouldn’t make your website search stumble – it must recognize the query and generate the necessary result: “laptop” → “laptop” → list of available laptop models.

 Unconfigured cart autosave

 All selected products should be correctly displayed in the cart.
-If a user adds three blankets from the product page, they must immediately appear in the cart.
+For example, if a user adds three blankets from the product page, they must immediately appear in the cart.
 If not, it’s a huge usability mistake that undermines your conversion.

-When a user buys several units of the same product, the problem is less noticeable.
+The problem is less noticeable when a user buys several units of the same product.